nikolay-rudenko/moonbeam_tools/README.md

 The script that help you to check security of your password, and check how many times' your password was hacked

+In script used SHA1 hashing and api.pwnedpasswords.com api to check your pass*** by sending only first 5 digits of your hash pass

 ### SendTextMessages
 Using twilio.rest api this script can send messages in watsapp and normal text messages in the phone